2023 Solar Incentives Guide for Pecos, TX - Tax Credits & Rebates

 State & Local Solar Incentives

-There are often also state solar incentives in addition to those provided by the federal government.
+There are often state solar incentives available in addition to federal ones.
 Rebates, tax credits and more can be offered at a more local level.
 Some incentives are offered for only a limited time, while others are ongoing.
-These local incentives may come from the Texas government, or from your specific county or municipality.
+Your local solar incentives could come from the Texas government, or from your specific county or municipality.

 Next Steps for Installing Solar in Pecos